 Board of Directors recognizes the importance that the Company discloses material information correctly, timely and transparently even financial statements or general information along with important information that may effect in price of company securities.
-Company discloses via the SET Client Portal (SCP) and www.setportal.set.or.th and by our company website.
+Company discloses via the SET at www.setlink.set.or.th and by our company website.
 Investors to be notified of such material information should visit our website at ww.alucon.th.com or contact our e-mail address at alucon@ksc.th.com, contact person: Ms. Kanjana Piyachart, Investment Relation (IR).